 The number varies each year.
 The application process is highly competitive and like many other Foundations we receive more worthy applications than we can fund.
 The number of grants awarded each year is the direct result of ongoing community support, events and our other annual fundraising efforts.

 My grant project is going to involve some after-school planning time.
 In my grant budget can I include stipends for the teachers who will be helping?

-No. Stipends, salaries, and grant administration fees are prohibited in the guidelines.
-Applications that include these expenses could still be considered, if there additional items included in the grant application, but stipends, salaries or fees will not be considered for funding
+No. Professional development, compensation for substitute teachers, and salaries or stipends for additional staffing will not be funded and should be excluded from the budget summary.
+Applications that include these expenses could be considered, if there are additional items included in the grant application, but stipends, salaries or fees will not be considered for funding.

-I received a grant, and now it’s April, and I haven’t spent the money yet.
+I received a grant, it’s May, and I haven’t spent the money yet.
 Can I keep the money for next year?

 No. Grants are awarded based on a competitive process and the full grant amount is expected to be used during the school year the grant was awarded.
 Any portion of your grant not used during the school year is expected to be returned to The Highline Schools Foundation before the end of the school year.

 - Submit your application on time and online.

 - Give your idea full credit for the number of students impacted by your grant request and the longevity of your program or project.
 Note how your project may directly or indirectly affect other students in the school.
 For example, a science project may also impact literacy and arts, or health and enrichment, multiple schools or classrooms and grade levels.

 - Keep your audience in mind.
 Remember that grant reviewers are not educators so try to use laypersons’ language or explain “edu-speak”.

 - Communicate your enthusiasm for the idea!
 Get the review committee excited about your project.
 It is important to include as much detail as possible in your request and a well-defined budget is essential to the review committee.